amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ##   0.000   0.000   0.000   0.178   0.000   1.000
 ```
 <BR><BR>
 Now, a much clearer picture emerges regarding that variable when using an outcome-specific perspective.
-We learn that almost 70% of those that survived where females!
+We learn that almost 70% of those that survived were females, and that only 18% of those that died were females.
 I think you can see where I am going with this.
 <BR><BR>
 Let's see how we can graph this information in an intuitive way.
 The idea is to create a vector of summary information for both outcomes, overlaying them together and measuring the spread.
 We'll continue with the ``Sex.female`` variable as it should already be apparent how strong of a predictor it is.